Mo'Nique Sues Netflix for Race and Gender Discrimination

 Paul Archuleta/FilmMagic

-Mo'nique has begun a legal battle with Netflix accusing the company of race and sex discrimination by allegedly low balling her on an offer to produce a comedy special.
+Mo'nique has begun a legal battle with Netflix, accusing the company of race and sex discrimination by allegedly low balling her on an offer to produce a comedy special.

 In 2018, the 51-year-old Oscar-winning actress and comedienne posted on Instagram a video of herself calling for boycott of Netflix for "gender bias" and "color bias."
 She claimed the company offered $500,000 to record a comedy special, which she said was a much smaller sum than it had offered other comics like Amy Schumer, Chris Rock and Dave Chappelle.
 On Thursday, Mo'Nique sued Netflix over her claims.

-The company has not responded to Mo'Nique's lawsuit or commented publicly on it.
+The company said in a statement to The Hollywood Reporter: "We care deeply about inclusion, equity, and diversity and take any accusations of discrimination very seriously.
+We believe our opening offer to Mo'Nique was fair—which is why we will be fighting this lawsuit."

+In her suit, Mo'Nique claims that "he offer Netflix made her "wreaked of discrimination; it perpetuated the pay gap suffered by Black women."

 "Unfortunately for Mo'Nique and many other women of color, their challenges when speaking up about pay gap inequality are all the greater because they are met with skepticism, not empathy, when they ask for more money," the suit states.
 "We celebrated victories of many talented actresses like Emmy Rossum, Jennifer Lawrence, and Ellen Pompeo publicly aired their financial grievances against networks and studios who paid their male colleagues more money than them.
 This has not been the case for Mo'Nique who to this day has not been made a fair and non-discriminatory offer by Netflix."